psarac/CS-403-Distributed-Systems/README.md

 # CS-403-Distributed-Systems
 Assignments done for the Sabanci University CS 403 Distributed Systems
 ---
-This is a 3-credit course that focuses on the fundamentals of distributed systems.
-It mainly concentrates on the layer of software that needs to be built on top of computer networks to enable the development of distributed applications.
+This course focuses on the design, implementation and management of distributed systems.
+Topics include communication, processes, naming, synchronization, consistency and replication, fault tolerance, security, resource sharing, and remote procedure call and remote method invocation; distributed object-based systems, distributed file systems, and distributed document-based systems; handling transactions and coordination of multiple machines, peer-to-peer systems.